c00cjz00/q2pipeline/README.md

 ## Part 2 – Getting the feature classifiers in the right place

 2. Grab a copy of the feature classifiers, either by making your own, asking me, or copying them from the group computer.
 Copy them into the folder labelled 'Classifiers'.
 Or download from here (https://forum.qiime2.org/t/silva-132-classifiers/3698) Put the right classifier in the right folder based on sequencing platform e.g.;

+### 16S rRNA gene - SILVA 132 database

-> SILVA132 V4 99% classifier for Illumina goes in the folder labelled 'Illumina',
+> SILVA132 V4 99% classifier for Illumina goes in the folder labelled 'illumina_16S',

 OR

-> SILVA132 V4-V5 99% classifier for Ion Torrent goes in 'Ion Torrent',
+> SILVA132 V4-V5 99% classifier for Ion Torrent goes in 'iontorrent_16S',

 AND

 > The SILVA119 files for Tax4Fun go in 'silva119' – for this you need the 99_otus.qza and taxonomy string.

+### ITS gene - UNITE database

+> UNITE ITS dynamic classifier for Illumina and Ion Torrent can go in both the 'UNITE' folder.
+This is because we don't extract or truncate the reads for ITS, so the classifier is the same either way.

 Make sure you don't put any folders in the Illumina, Ion Torrent, or silva119 folders, only actual files.
-So it should look like '/illumina/classifier.qza' not '/illumina/silva119/classifier.qza'.
+So it should look like '/illumina_16S/classifier.qza' not '/illumina_16S/silva119/classifier.qza'.

   -- These two main steps are all you need to set up the scripts on your computer.
 You can replace the classifiers with newer versions as and when is necessary. --